 6 - Have a picnic

-Outside of the Visitor Center and Discovery Center, you'll find lots of picnic tables, and you can even picnic out off the trail at your favorite location.
+Outside of the Visitor Center and Discovery Center, you'll find lots of picnic tables, and you can even picnic out on the trail at your favorite location.
 Just be sure to pack out everything you pack in, and remember to leave no trace.

 You can bring your own picnic or preorder a picnic basket from the Café at the Cradle (see above).